Ending Racial Assault and Battery

 - Grasp that the effects of racial assault are as life-altering and longstanding as sexual assault and other types of physical abuse.

-- Role play with family and friends on how you can intervene to stop a racial assault.
+- Role play with family and friends on how to intervene in order to stop a racial assault.

-- Be aware that confronting and intervening often comes with a price.
-Enlist others to help combat the assault because there is strength and protection in numbers.
+- Enlist others to help combat the assault because there is strength and protection in numbers.